dotmesh-io/docs/hugo/content/tutorials/library.md

 ## Library created

-OK, so you've created four branches and pushed them all to dothub.
+OK, so you've created four branches and pushed them all to **dothub**.

 What now?
 You might want to open some issues for the bugs in your issue tracker.

-In the issue tracker, you can link to the specific branch in the dothub, along with the specific branch of the code (`multiple-services`) that are needed _together_ to reproduce the issue.
+In the issue tracker, you can link to the specific branch in the **dothub**, along with the specific branch of the code (`multiple-services`) that are needed _together_ to reproduce the issue.

 So for example, for the security issue, you might write up the issue as:
 ```plain